MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 # Getting started with authentication on Azure

 The Microsoft identity platform allows a JavaScript developer to authenticate and authorize user identity in your JavaScript application.
-There are several  and concepts before you continue.

 ## Add code-based authentication with MSAL SDK